nextcloud/user_external/README.md

 'username' in Nextcloud.
 The sixth parameter toggles whether on creation of the user, it is added to a group corresponding to the name of the domain part of the address.

+In case when not all email account should have access to nexclodu platform you can limit allowed users adding optional user_regexp setting.
+That should be PHP preg_match patern.
+Be carreful with these setting especially with ^$ chars.
+Without ^$ patern 'user1' will match also 'other_user10' account!

 **⚠⚠ Warning:** If you are [**upgrading** from versions **<0.6.0**](https://github.com/nextcloud/user_external/releases/tag/v0.6.0), beside adapting your `config.php` you also have to change the `backend` column in the `users_external` table of the database.
 In your pre 0.6.0 database it may look like `{127.0.0.1:993/imap/ssl/readonly}INBOX` or similar, but now it has to be just `127.0.0.1` for everything to work flawless again. ⚠⚠